 Whether you’re planning a family day out or romantic getaway, you can find plenty of fun indoor activities for people of all ages in the south west, all easily accessible by public transport.

 Nothing beats a competitive game of bowling, and Tenpin in Exeter has the whole package!
 With 22 lanes, retro arcade machines and even pool tables for you to enjoy, you could easily spend a whole afternoon and evening here!
 This bowling alley is also perfect for beginning your night on the town.
 With a cool Cosmic Bowling option where you bowl in the dark with neon lights, and a beer pong table for an extra dose of competition, there’s plenty to do during your evening at Tenpin.

 To get there, catch the train to Exeter Central, before switching to the Green bus towards High Street and riding for 13 minutes.

 Centre VR, Bournemouth

 For a day out with a difference, head to Centre VR in Bournemouth.
 As the largest virtual reality centre in the UK, Centre VR has over 100 different games for you and your group to check out—and for a real team experience, you can even work together on a multiplayer game.
 From laser quest-style games to a Christmas-themed adventure story, there’s a game for every member of your group.

-You can get half price entry when travelling with our South Western Railway service—simply show your train tickets on arrival for your discount!
+You can get half price entry when you buy your train tickets direct with us thanks to SWR Rewards!
 Get to Centre VR by catching the train to Bournemouth, before walking for 18 minutes towards the centre.